aws-samples/sagemaker-custom-project-templates/README.md

 #### Create IAM roles
 - Open the IAM Console at https://console.aws.amazon.com/iam/
 - Navigate to 'Policies' and choose 'Create Policy'
     - Create the policy required to launch this template (the examples in this repo may contain sample policies to use).
-Make sure to update the KMS Key ARN with a customer managed key in your account.
-If you do not need encryption, remove the KMS policy statement (Line 7, `policies/IAM Policy - ServiceCatalogLaunch.json`), or replace the resoure ARN with "*" to allow access to all keys.
     - Choose Next, Review policy, enter a suitable name and choose Create policy
 - To create the role, choose Roles from the navigation pane
     - Choose AWS service as the Trusted entity and choose "Service Catalog"
-    - Choose the policy you just created, add a Role name and choose Create role.
 - Repeat the steps to create both the ServiceCatalogLaunch and ServiceCatalogUse roles.
 #### Add Launch constraint
 - Open Service Catalog console at https://console.aws.amazon.com/servicecatalog/